 0-Carb Blood & Sand Cocktail

 - 1/2 ounce Sugar Free Orange Syrup , I prefer Torani

 - 1/2 ounce Sugar Free Black Cherry Syrup I prefer Torani

 - Sugar free ginger ale to fill glasses

-Add the Scotch, Gin, water enhancers, and lime.
+- Add the Scotch, Gin, syrups, and lime.

 If you liked this Blood and Sand Cocktail you may also like…